ilyagru/hangman-game/README.md

 The live version is available at [https://ilyagru.github.io/hangman-game/](https://ilyagru.github.io/hangman-game/).

+**NOTE**: Wordnik API doesn't use HTTPS.
+So to be able to play you need to allow your browser load from insecure resource.
+(In Chrome you can click Shield icon in the URL bar and click Load unsafe scripts).

 I made the task using React.js and Webpack.
-I tried to create the app which meets all the requirements for this assignment.
+I tried to create the app which meets all the requirements for this assignment as fast as possible.
 Also I added some additional features like unit testing and sounds.

 ### Testing